binarydevelop/Obsidian-study-vault/Backend Engineering/Client–Server Architecture.md

 - **Client–server architecture** is a distributed computing model in which functionality is split between **clients** (requesters of services) and **servers** (providers of services).
-- Client and servers communicate over a network using defined protocols such as http/https.
-- Clients are the requester of services whereas servers are the providers of services

 ---

 ### Core Components